Amid civilian-military conflict, does Pakistan need a new social contract? | DW | 24.09.2020

 With compromise looking impossible, a middle road could be a new social contract between all stakeholders of the ruling class.

 "I don't think that Pakistan needs a new social contract.
-What the country needs is the supremacy of parliament as per the constitution," Harris Khalique, secretary-general of the Human Rights Commission of Pakistan (HRCP), told DW.
+What the country needs is the supremacy of parliament as per the constitution," according to HRCP's Khalique.

 "All stakeholders need to respect the existing social contract that citizens have with the state.
 If citizens or human rights defenders have some issues with the constitution, it is the prerogative and mandate of the lawmakers to amend the constitution as representatives of the people of Pakistan," Khalique said, adding that the constitution delineates the role of every institution.